 Network layer or volumetric attacks can be recognized by high bandwidth, packet per second rates.
 They directly affect the bandwidth capacity of the targeted network pipes.
 The most common ones are SYN, ACK, UDP, and ICMP floods.
 In a recent report, the increase in TCP attacks, NTP amplification attacks and multi-vector attacks have been observed.

-- Most of DDoS attacks are small and concise
+Most of the DDoS attacks are small and concise

 The growing use of vulnerable mobiles as well as loT devices has given attackers a new opportunity to bring together massive botnets that helps in launching DDoS attacks.
 Such attacks have also become common as per the report of Corero.
 The most recent example of it is WireX, which is botnet build from compromised Android devices.